PRIYAN00/PRIYAN00/README.md

 ### 👨‍💻 About Me

-- 🔧 IT Support turned DevOps Engineer (4+ years in tech)
+- 🔧 IT Support turned Platform Engineer (4+ years in tech)
 - 🌐 Building infrastructure with **Terraform**, **Docker**, and **Azure**
 - ⚙️ Automating workflows using **GitHub Actions** & **Jenkins**
 - 📈 Monitoring with **Zabbix**, scripting with **Bash**